How Obama Lost America

 Politics and society in the twilight of democracy

 Barack Obama stormed into the White House in 2008 and, within weeks, became the most popular political figure anywhere -- except his own country.
 There, his approval ratings ebbed, his opponents thwarted him at nearly every turn, and his own supporters grew restive.

 What went wrong?
 In a witty and heart-felt account, Donald Morrison, a veteran journalist and author, describes his growing perplexity with America's first black President.
 He examines Obama's background, personality and governing style and finds the hidden flaws that undermined his presidency.
 He also identifies recent changes in American society and politics that set the stage for the era of Donald Trump.

 Now on sale: "How Obama Lost America" is now available as an e-book.
 To buy a copy, click on the links above or go to

 Mr. Morrison is the European Editor of the London-based magazine PORT and a regular commentator for The Berkshire Eagle and NPR's Robin Hood Radio.
 He has written for The Financial Times, The New York Times, Le Monde, Le Point, The New Republic, Smithsonian and Quartz.
-He is the author, co-author or editor of books on subjects as diverse as Chinese democracy and photojournalism.
-His "The Death of French Culture," a 2009 French best-seller, was published in the U.S. and the U.K. in 2010.
+He has been an author, co-author and editor of books on subjects as diverse as Chinese democracy and photojournalism.
+His "The Death of French Culture," a 2009 French best-seller, was published in the U.S. in 2010.
 Mr. Morrison holds degrees from the University of Pennsylvania and the London School of Economics.

 Follow him on Twitter @donaldmmorrison